 Arrangements For Additional Learning Support

-- Recruitment Team – The Recruitment Team carry out initial assessment and identify if learners require additional learning support.
-The results of the initial assessment are recorded on the learners ILP and the Recruitment team discuss with the Assessor whether they want to refer the learner to a partner organisation for specialist support.
+- Recruitment Team – The Recruitment Team carry out initial assessment and identify if learners/apprentices require additional learning support.
+The results of the initial assessment are recorded on the Commitment Statement and the Recruitment team discuss with the Training Adviser whether they want to refer the learner/apprentice to a partner organisation for specialist support.
 At this stage if any specialist equipment is needed the Team liaise with the Equal Opportunities Officer to arrange the purchase

-- Training Advisers – Learners are supported by their Training Adviser for vocational training/learning and key skills knowledge through on-going assessment, action planning and progress review sessions.
+- Training Advisers – Learners/Apprentices are supported by their Training Adviser for vocational training/learning and key skills knowledge through on-going assessment, action planning and progress review sessions.
 This is recorded on their monthly Assessment record and their quarterly progress review report.
-Learners that require additional support receive more frequent visits / visit of a longer duration or both depending on the individual learner’s request.
-Assessors identify if any specialist equipment is needed and refer any requests to the Equal Opportunities Officer who arranges the purchase
+Learners/apprentices that require additional support receive more frequent visits / visit of a longer duration or both depending on the individual learner’s request.
+Training Advisers identify if any specialist equipment is needed and refer any requests to the Equal Opportunities Officer who arranges the purchase

-- Off the Job Training – All learners attend training sessions once a month and keep a learning journal to record all the off the job training during their Apprenticeship.
+- Off the Job Training – All apprentices attend training sessions in line with their Scheme of work and keep a learning journal to record all the off the job training during their Apprenticeship.

 - Functional Skills(FS)– Maths, English & ICT FS sessions are carried out every other week in house at Prostart by qualified Tutors.
-All learners that need to achieve Functional skills attend these sessions.
-In addition if a learner has been identified as requiring additional support they are visited in the workplace by a Tutor once a month.
+All apprentices that need to achieve Functional skills attend these sessions.
+In addition if an apprentice has been identified as requiring additional support they are visited in the workplace by a Tutor once a month.

-- Dyslexia/Dyscalculia Support/ Specialist Support -Learners with additional learning needs are given extra support through arrangements with The Dyslexia Association who have a team of specialist support workers that give one to one support sessions.
-Reports are received following visits which are kept in the learners visit file
+- Dyslexia/Dyscalculia Support/ Specialist Support -Apprentices with additional learning needs are given extra support through arrangements with The Dyslexia Association who have a team of specialist support workers that give one to one support sessions.
+Reports are received following visits which are kept in the apprentices visit file

-- English for Speakers of Other Languages (ESOL) – Learners requiring ESOL support are referred to their local College
+- English for Speakers of Other Languages (ESOL) – Apprentices requiring ESOL support are referred to their local College

-- Quality Review – Learners are given personal support which consists of telephone calls and visits carried out every 12 weeks.
+- Quality Review – Apprentices are given personal support which consists of telephone calls and visits carried out every 12 weeks.
 It gives them the opportunity to discuss any concerns and acts as a check on the service good or bad that Prostart provides.
-This is a valuable tool and provides an opportunity to the Learner to talk impartially with another member of staff.
-All information is recorded on a review form and availability is made for the learner to have a confidential discussion with the reviewer during these sessions.
+This is a valuable tool and provides an opportunity for the Apprentice to talk impartially with another member of staff.
+All information is recorded on a review form and availability is made for the apprentice to have a confidential discussion with the reviewer during these sessions.
 The information gathered during the ‘blue’ quality review is analysed monthly and findings and comments are fed back during the monthly progress meetings

 Learner Support is reviewed on an ongoing basis through the Quality Improvement Cycle